sam3oun/Permutation/README.md

 # Permutation
 Permutation using lexicographic ordering in Python3.<br />
-Created with dependant functions, I'll add a version using built-in libraries within Python.<br />
+Created with dependant functions, theres two versions a version using built-in libraries within Python and one without.<br />
 Feel free to use and play around with the code as you wish.<br />
+Note that there's already a lib in python that does this, you can find it in "itertools" lib -> permutations() function.<br />
+I just built my own i was just curious and bored i guess :D<br />

 for more info check:<br />
 https://en.wikipedia.org/wiki/Permutation<br />